cxponxtu/task_2/README.md

 ## Other details
 - For websites, `/etc/hosts` is modified accordingly for local DNS.
 - For SQL Queries, `mysql-connector-python` module is used.
 Instead of installing module by `pip`, it is extracted from `.tar.xz` file because installing `pip` increases image size by `350MB`
-- User Details website is made using `PHP`
+- User Details website is made with `PHP`